EstherPlomp/TNW-PhD-Newsletters/README.md

     - [How to Join Mastodon blogpost]( https://gizmodo.com/how-to-join-mastodon-twitter-alternative-elon-musk-1849739031)
     - [blogpost by Stammy](https://paulstamatiou.com/mastodon/)
     - [SURF also hosts a pilot](https://www.surf.nl/en/mastodon-pilot-for-research-and-education) which is making it easy to join their instance and get started!
+    - If you haven’t wrapped your head around **Mastodon** yet, use the [Mastodon Quick Start Guide](https://zenodo.org/records/10019853) to get started!
 - **machine/deep learning**
     - [Sign up for a **machine learning newsletter**](https://www.getrevue.co/profile/jesperdramsch).
     - [Read about five ways](https://www.nature.com/articles/d41586-022-02964-6) **deep learning has transformed image analysis**, also with the help of Citizen Science!